 We are committed to researching, testing, and recommending the best products.
 We may receive commissions from purchases made after visiting links within our content.
 Learn more about our review process.

 Most people think of Monopoly and The Game of Life as the best board games for teaching money.
-While they are both top rated games, there are a lot more options available than you might think.
-Let's take a more in-depth look, beyond the themed monopoly games, at other great board games that teach kids about money.
+While they are both popular, well-known games, there are a lot more options available than those classics.

-Dave Ramsey is a celebrity in the finance world.
-He is best known for his debt snowball plan.
-He has created a board game to help teach money principles called Act Your Wage.
-The game includes Ramsey's seven baby steps to debt freedom.
-At the beginning of the game, you will draw a life card and three debit cards.
-You will roll a dice to move around the board.
-Using the baby steps, you will navigate through paying off debt.
-It is a great conversation piece and helps demonstrate money strategies that can be applied to life.
-No prior knowledge of Dave Ramsey is needed to have fun learning about money.
+Dave Ramsey is a celebrity in the personal finance world, and he has created a board game to help teach the basic money management principles he promotes.
+At the beginning of every Act Your Wage game, you will draw a life card and three debit cards and from there you roll a die and move around the board, facing life's financial challenges.
+The goal, of course, is to eliminate debt, and players will follow Ramsey's strategies and advice to do so.
+It is a great conversation starter and helps demonstrate money management skills that can be applied to life.
+No prior knowledge of Dave Ramsey is needed to have fun learning about handling money responsibly.